wbotelhos/gridy/README.markdown

 	searchFocus:       true                                    // Enables the automatic focus in the search field.
 	searchOption:      true                                    // Enables the search field.
 	searchText:        ''                                      // Text displayed in the search field.
+	separate:          true                                    // Change the style of the first line on grid.
 	sortersName:       []                                      // List with the names used on the sorter element.
 	sorterWidth:       'auto'                                  // Width of the sorter element.
 	sortName:          ''                                      // Name of the default column sorted.
 	sortOrder:         'asc'                                   // Order of classification.
+	style:             'table'                                 // Change between table and div style.
 	success:           null                                    // Function executed when the grid loads successfully.
 	template:          'template'                              // The ID of the script template to be loaded.
 	templateStyle:     'gridy-default'                         // Name of the template style "CSS prefix".